 - You receive a larger refund than you would prefer.

 The information on your W-4 form directly affects the amount of your tax withholding.
 Keep the following details in mind when filling out or updating your W-4:

 - Your employer withholds less money from your paycheck if you claim more adjustments.

 - You have to pay the IRS in a lump sum if too little is withheld.

 When you had no tax liability in the prior year and expect that circumstance to continue, you can declare yourself eligible for withholding tax exemption, which means that you are exempt from withholding on your W-4 form.
-This typically happens if your income is low enough for your personal exemption and standard deduction to wipe out the taxes.
+This typically happens if your income is low enough for your standard deduction to wipe out the taxes.

 Use the IRS’s online withholding calculator to make sure your W-4 form is accurate.
 Prepare to use the calculator by gathering your most recent income tax return and paycheck stub.

 More From GOBankingRates